udaytejabandaru/Uday_Portfolio/FPGA/ANN-on-Cyclone-V-FPGA-main/README.md

+## Notice

+This content is part of a personal technical portfolio.

+Use is restricted to viewing and evaluation only.
+Copying, reuse, or redistribution is not permitted.

 # Handwritten Number Detection through ANN on FPGA

 This project implements a handwritten digit classifier using an Artificial Neural Network (ANN) mapped onto an Intel DE1-SoC FPGA board.
 It demonstrates an end-to-end hardware/software co-design approach, combining FPGA-based acceleration with ARM processor orchestration.